Introduction

 The mental model

-The ticket is the prompt.
+The ticket is the higher-level goal.

 The agent stays where it already works.